kubernetes-retired/service-catalog/docs/proposals/default-service-plans.md

 * The controller will enforce that only one default is set per service type.
 * When a plan does not define any defaults, the defaults from the class are used.
 Otherwise the values are merged, with the plan level defaults "winning".

+### Default Plan Resolution

+1. During a list, brokers provide classes+plans.
+A broker can suggest a plan as a good default by including a pre-defined tag, such as `SuggestedPlan=true`.
+1. Service catalog looks for that tag during List and populates an annotation, `is-suggested-plan`.
+1. Cluster operators can flag a plan as the default using svcat.
+This will add a different annotation `is-default-plan`, and Service catalog will handle unsetting the `is-default-plan` annotation on any other plan of the same service type.

+When service catalog searches for the default plan it will:

+1. List all plans that have that are flagged as suggested or default for that service type.
+1. When more than one plan has `is-default-plan` set, the operation should fail.
+1. When there is one plan with `is-default-plan` set, that plan is used as the default.
+1. Otherwise, when more than one plan has `is-suggested-plan` set, the operation should fail.
+This happens when multiple brokers exist on the cluster, provide a default plan for a particular service type, and the operator has not picked a default.
+1. When there is on plan with `is-suggested-plan` set, that plan is used as the default.

+In the simplest case, there is one broker that provides default plans, the operator does nothing and people can still get a default plan resolved without any extra work.
+Otherwise, the operator must step in and pick a default (or the user needs to be specific instead of relying on a default).

 ### Service Instance